harishk93/DBSI/README.md

 ## Components

-### Random Function
+### Random Function and Generating Sample Input
 A `p2random.h` is used to generate the random input.
 The functions `generate_sorted_unique` takes the number of random numbers `n` as a parameter to generate an array containing `n` random 32-bit integers, each unique and the array is sorted.
 The function `generate` also takes `n` as parameter to generate `n` 32-bit integer values.
+We use the former to generate the keys and the latter ot generate the probes.

 ### Key Count Validation